Leadership is critical as every business becomes a technology business

 Accenture surveyed more than 6,200 business and technology leaders from 31 countries for the Technology Vision report, and 92% of those leaders report that their organization is innovating with an urgency and call to action this year.
 And 94% of Canadian executives agree capturing tomorrow’s market will require their organization to define it, compared to 91% globally.

-The Technology Vision identifies five key trends that companies will need to address over the next three years to accelerate and master change in all parts of their business:
+The Technology Vision identifies five key trends that companies will need to address over the next three years to accelerate and become an expert at change in all parts of their business:

 - Stack Strategically: Architecting a Better Future – A new era of industry competition is dawning—one where companies compete on their IT systems architecture.
 But building and wielding the most competitive technology stack means thinking about technology differently, making business and technology strategies indistinguishable.
 Ninety-one percent of Canadian executives believe that their organization’s ability to generate business value will increasingly be based on the limitations and opportunities of their technology architecture, compared to 89% globally.